sindresorhus/p-retry/readme.md

 In the example above, the operation will be retried unless the error is an instance of `CustomError`.

-##### shouldSkip(context)
+##### shouldConsumeRetry(context)

 Type: `Function`

-Decide if an error should be skipped.
+Decide if this failure should consume a retry from the `retries` budget.

-Skipped errors do not expend retries or increment backoff, but are still subject to `maxRetryTime`.
+When `false` is returned, the error does not consume a retry or increment backoff values, but is still subject to `maxRetryTime`.

 ```js
 import pRetry from 'p-retry';